 As we mentioned earlier, you can use it to set goals and improve your performance.
 Your progress or stats can be found on the smartwatch screen or in the companion application depending on your tracker.

 Besides, you can track your vitals such as oxygen, high blood pressure, and heart rate to get a big picture of your heart health.
-Fitness trackers statistics will not only keep you in-the-know but also will give you peace of mind.
+Fitness tracker statistics will not only keep you in the know but also will give you peace of mind.
 You can monitor your stress levels or breathing which can provide an insight into your wellbeing.